 - Acting for receivers and managers of Dick Smith Electronics (Supreme Court of NSW).

 - Acting for NAB & HSBC in Supreme Court proceedings against the former directors of Dick Smith Electronics involving 2 class actions.

 - Alstom Signalling v Alstom Transport – scheme of arrangement (Federal Court).

 - Environmental Protection Authority v Caltex Australia Petroleum (Land & Environment Court NSW).

 - Thorn Australia Ltd - in relation to ASIC's investigation into Thorn's responsible levelling obligations under the Credit Act.

-- Acting for Thorn Australia Ltd in relation to a class action commenced by Casey Simpson (Federal Court).
+- Thorn Australia Ltd - in relation to a class action commenced by Casey Simpson (Federal Court).

 - Caltex Australia investigation into allegations of franchisee's not complying with the obligations under the Fair Work Act.

-- Acting for Caltex in proceedings commenced in the Supreme Court of Western Australia by Allegria Pty Ltd and Ors.
+- Caltex - in proceedings commenced in the Supreme Court of Western Australia by Allegria Pty Ltd and Ors.